nbalestra/alc-workshop/docs/module-4-ai-agent/module-4-lab-1.md

 # Step 2 - Implement the API

-In this module you will be using the [Mule AI Chain](https://docs.mulesoft.com/mulesoft-ai-chain-connector/latest/) connector to allow your API to converse with OpenAI about your customer's orders!
+In this module you will be using the [Mule AI Chain](https://docs.mulesoft.com/mulesoft-ai-chain-connector/latest/) connector to allow your API to converse with Azure OpenAI about your customer's orders!

-As you learned in Module 2, we will create an API scaffolding using the specification you published to Exchange in the previous step.
+Similarly to what you have already done in Module 2, we will create an API scaffolding using the specification you published to Exchange in the previous step.

 1. In Anypoint Studio select **File --> New --> Mule Project**
 2. Call your project `<initials> - AI Agent API`